 The MHCI Experience

-During the first semester, students learn core HCI methodologies and techniques in the required classes, while customizing their academic experience with the immense selection of electives across all of the schools at Carnegie Mellon University.
+During the first semester, students learn core HCI methodologies and techniques in the required classes, while customizing their academic experience from the immense selection of electives across all of the schools at Carnegie Mellon University.

 While completing the second and third semesters, students continue their diverse electives and complete a substantial industry capstone project with an external client.
 Our alumni praise the capstone course as being one of the most instrumental courses in their academic career.